 - VAT Rate – This will become visible only for Broadcasters from the Netherlands.
 For those within the EU, a reverse-charge mechanism applies and the VAT rate becomes 0%.
 For broadcasters outside the EU, this rate becomes 0%.

 - Sales tax – The amount of tax calculated according to the VAT Rate

-- Total Payout – Expected wire amount a publisher can expect to receive in their bank account.
+- Total Payout – Expected wire amount a broadcaster can expect to receive in their bank account.
 Wires are being processed each 15th of the month.
 Please make sure to deliver proper bank details before that date.

 In some circumstances, the Cleeng Finance team will have to adjust the payout value manually.
 This situation is described and presented in the image below:

 24. Other fees – For broadcasters whose custom currency is different than EUR, GBP and USD, Cleeng collects 2.5% from the Total Payout to cover currency exchange fluctuations as per agreement on T&C. Accordingly, this amount will be deducted from the total payout amount.
 Other scenarios of additional costs will be discussed with the Broadcaster directly

 25. Refund – Amount returned back to the Broadcasters due to different reasons